top of page

 1. Build Strong Monitoring Systems

 Establish robust Monitoring, Evaluation, and Reporting (MER) systems to measure wastewater pollution at local, national, and global levels.
 Many regions lack consistent methods for tracking pollution, reporting spills and overflows, or establishing baseline conditions.
 Standardized systems are needed to understand the full scale of the problem and measure progress.
+Many regions still lack the data needed to understand the full scale of wastewater pollution.
+Only 55 countries have complete information on wastewater production, treatment, and reuse, while 57 countries have no publicly available wastewater data at all.
+Monitoring is also essential for protecting ecosystems, research shows that more than 70% of tropical coastal marine protected areas are exposed to wastewater pollution.
+Without consistent monitoring, evaluation, and reporting systems, governments cannot accurately identify risks, target investments, or measure progress over time.
+See the Citations page for supporting reports and publications.

 2. Update Regulatory Standards

 Set modern treatment and discharge standards that address today’s pollutants, including microplastics, excess nutrients, heavy metals, pharmaceuticals, and forever chemicals.
 Standards must be adaptable to regional differences in wastewater composition, infrastructure, and cultural practices, enabling progress at every level, from communities with little or no infrastructure to those with advanced treatment systems.
+Wastewater regulation remains highly inconsistent worldwide.
+Of 105 coral reef countries and territories assessed, only 56% had wastewater discharge policies, and just 18% provided information on the data used to develop those standards.
+Globally, only 55 countries have complete data on wastewater production, treatment, and reuse, while 57 countries have no publicly available wastewater data at all.
+Effective regulation depends on reliable monitoring, transparent reporting, and standards that evolve with emerging pollutants and new scientific knowledge.
+See the Citations page for supporting reports and publications.

 3. Unlock Innovative Financing

-4. Set International Targets
+4. Set International Reduction Targets

 5. Strengthen Governance and Enforcement

 Strengthen enforcement mechanisms and improve coordination across sectors, including collaboration between wastewater authorities and agencies impacted by pollution, such as environmental and marine protection entities.
 Build partnerships among governments, development banks, NGOs, the private sector, and UN agencies to deliver solutions at scale.
+Current approaches to water management have not kept pace with growing wastewater challenges.
+Nearly half of the world's wastewater remains untreated, and many countries lack reliable data, common standards, and effective monitoring systems.
+Strong governance requires coordinated enforcement, transparent reporting, and collaboration across sectors to ensure commitments are measurable, accountable, and translated into action at the scale the challenge requires.
+See the Citations page for supporting reports and publications.

 6. Promote Nature-Based Solutions